GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

             name: fluentbit-user-config-filtered

-1. Change the name of the `fluentbit-user-config` volumeMount to `fluentbit-user-config-filtered` so it looks like this:
+1. Change the name of the `fluentbit-user-config` volumeMount to `fluentbit-user-config-filtered`.
+It should look like this:

         - name: fluentbit-user-config-filtered
         mountPath: /fluent-bit/etc/